statamic/v2-docs/content/pages/3.guides/14.l10n/index.md

 $locale = 'fr';
 ```

+Hint: The local PHP development server `statamic/server.php` will not work in those subdirectories.

 ### Apache

 For Apache you'll extend your Rewrite Rule to optionally allow the locales you'd like to serve.
 You'll find it at the very end of the `.htaccess` file: